Too much of a good thing can be harmful. One of those things may be serotonin.

 - Cyproheptadine.
 Although it is an antihistamine primarily used for hay fever symptoms, cyproheptadine also can block serotonin production

 - Oxygen.
 Serotonin syndrome may deplete the oxygen in the blood, so a mask of oxygen could be necessary to to stabilize normal oxygen levels in blood

 - Intravenous (IV) drip.
-Serotonin syndrome may cause dehydration.
+Because serotonin syndrome may cause dehydration

 - Beta receptor blockers.
 Esmolol (Brevibloc) is an antiarrhythmic that is prescribed to slow a fast heart rate